Executive Office of the President of the United States: Congress

-Congress as well as the president has some control over the Executive Office of the President.
-Some of this authority stems from its appropriation powers given by the Constitution, such as the "power of the purse", which affects the Office of Management and Budget and the funding of the rest of federal departments and agencies.
-Congress also has the right to investigate the operation of the Executive Office, normally holding hearings bringing forward individual personnel to testify before a congressional committee.
+Congress and the president share control over the Executive Office of the President.
+Congressional authority over the office stems from its appropriation power under the Constitution (power of the purse), which affects the Office of Management and Budget and the funding of all other federal departments and agencies.
+Congress also has the right to investigate the operation of the EOP, and can summon individual EOP personnel to testify before its various committees.

-The Executive Office often helps with legislation by filling in specific points understood and written by experts, as Congressional legislation sometimes starts in broad terms.
+The Executive Office often helps with legislation by filling in specific points understood and written by experts, as congressional legislation sometimes starts in broad terms.

 Budget history

-This table specifies the budget of the Executive Office for the years 2008–2017, and the actual outlays for the years 1993–2007.
+This table specifies the budget of the Executive Office for the years 2008–2017, and the actual outlays for the years 1962–2023.